karltiirik/EST-ID-generator/README.md

 EST-ID-generator
 ================

-Python program that creates and outputs a valid Estonian identification number
+Summary: Python program that creates and outputs a valid Estonian identification number